octohouse/houzes-property-feed/README.txt

 4. Each time an import runs we'll store in-depth logs so you can see exactly what was imported and when, plus any errors that arose

 == Changelog ==

+= 2.1.2 - 2024-02-21 =
+* Added preliminary support for importing properties from myCRM by Property Finder

 = 2.1.1 - 2024-02-19 =
 * Don't use CDATA in Kyero exports for fields like descriptions and features.
 Instead run them through htmlspecialchars()